jrpriceUPS/Renormalized_Mori_Zwanzig/Burgers/README_Burgers.txt

 scaling_law: contains optimal renormalization coefficient laws (both constant and algebraically decaying) as a function of number of included degrees and resolution

-renormalized_complete_Burgers: RHS of Burgers (computes only up through the degree included in the model)
+renormalized_complete_Burgers: RHS of complete memory approximation ROM of Burgers (computes only up through the degree included in the model)

 markov_term_Burgers: computes the Markov term of Burgers